designstem/projects/waste/index.md

 -

-#### Palmtree leaves
+#### Palm trees

-Palm trees have very clever leaves.
-In nice weather the leaves spread out to catch the sunlight, but during storms they fold up.
-The folding makes the leaves compact and thus stronger and more resistant to these circumstances.
+Palm trees have evolved leaves which can respond to different environmental conditions.
+During favorable weather, the leaves spread out to absorb more sunlight during photosynthesis.
+During storms, the leaves fold up.
+The folding makes the more leaves compact,  stronger and more resistant to damage.

 -